 3. Apply for Supplemental Security Income (SSI) and Medicaid

-When your child turns 18, it’s time to apple for SSI on their behalf.
+When your child turns 18, it’s time to apply for SSI on their behalf.
 Most state services are funded by Medicaid.
-Medicaid is means tested.
+Medicaid is means-tested.
 When a child is under 18, the parents must be financially eligible.
 But, once your child is 18, your son/daughter can qualify for Medicaid based on their own income.
 In most states, Medicaid comes automatically with SSI as long as your son/daughter doesn’t have assets in excess of $2000.
 Some families don’t apply for SSI because they have financial means to provide support.
 What they don’t know is that their son/daughter may not be eligible for services without Medicaid.
 In most states, Medicaid funds services like personal care services and job support that are essential for many young people with disabilities.
-Partners4Housing can help you navigate the social service systems to ensure your son/daughter has the services that they’re entitled to.
+Partners4Housing can help you navigate the social service systems to ensure your son/daughter has the services to which they are entitled.